 Oregon's initial 1115 Medicaid Demonstration waiver established the original groundbreaking Oregon Health Plan (OHP) in 1994.
 Since then, the Demonstration has given Oregon numerous opportunities to expand and improve health care throughout the state.

-1994: Established the Oregon Health Plan, which made Medicaid available to most people living in poverty regardless of age, disability or family status; and based benefit coverage on prioritized health care conditions and treatments (the Prioritized List of Health Services.
+1994: Established the Oregon Health Plan (OHP).
+This made most people living in poverty eligible for Medicaid, regardless of age, disability or family status.
+It also based coverage on the Prioritized List of Health Services.
 This list defines the health condition and treatment pairs that OHP covers in priority order.

-1997: Incorporated the Children’s Health Insurance Program (CHIP), providing eligible CHIP members the same benefits and delivery system as Medicaid members.
+1997: Gave Children’s Health Insurance Program (CHIP) members the same benefits and delivery system as Medicaid members.

-2002: Established OHP Plus and OHP Standard benefits and included the Family Health Insurance Assistance Program.
+2002: Established OHP Plus and OHP Standard benefits.
+Added the Family Health Insurance Assistance Program.

-2012: Implemented the coordinated care model and initiated Health System Transformation.
+2012: Established the coordinated care model and initiated Health System Transformation.